5 Ways to Reach the Summit of Pikes Peak

 Difficulty: Easy-Intermediate | 2 hours

 The Pikes Peak Highway is an extremely popular route to the summit of Pikes Peak.
-In fact, the highway is so popular that the attraction now uses timed entry during peak Peak season.
-The entirety of the highway is paved, with lots of options for stopping to hike, take photos of incredible views or simply take a breather from driving.
-Ascending the highway is safe, but some drivers find the switchbacks and limited guard rails to be quite intimidating, hence the intermediate part of the difficulty rating.
+In fact, the highway is so popular that the attraction now uses timed entry during peak season.
+The entire highway is paved, with plenty of places to stop to hike, take photos of incredible views, or simply take a breather from driving.
+Ascending the highway is safe, but some drivers find the switchbacks and limited guardrails quite intimidating, which explains the intermediate difficulty rating.
 Descending the mountain on the Pikes Peak Highway also takes care so you don’t overheat your brakes or rear-end another driver who has stopped to snap a photo from the middle of the road.

 The entrance to the Pikes Peak Highway is located west of Manitou Springs off of Highway 24.
 There is ample signage to direct you there.
 Purchase your timed entry and your tickets ahead of time and have them ready on your phone.
 We recommend that you save your registration offline or screenshot/print a physical copy, as you never know how well your phone will connect at the base of the mountain.